Case Study: Car Shopping for a Parent

 Until recently, Katie’s mother drove a 2004 Toyota Avalon.
 The Auto Grade for the 2004 Avalon is a C- (well below average).
-And its grade for elderly drivers was even worse:
+And its grade for older drivers was even worse:

 - The personalized grade for a woman over 50 is an even worse D+.

 - While Katie’s mother was the primary driver, her father would drive the Avalon on occasion, too.
-The Auto Grade for a man over 50 was a dismal D.
+The Auto Grade for a man over 50 was also a dismal D+.

 Despite Katie’s gentle prodding to upgrade to a safer vehicle, her mother was determined to hang on to the Avalon until retirement.
 The other drivers in the parking lot where she works are less than conscientious.
 Her mother didn’t want to subject a shiny new vehicle to the barrage of door dings and other dents and scratches that were certain to occur.